 Professional Experience

-A chronological list of every job I have held, with dates given when known.
-This does not include one-off, freelance, or volunteer positions.
+The following list of work experience does not include one-off, freelance, or volunteer positions.
 A “job” is loosely defined as anything that reoccurred over at least two pay periods.
 This list is not comprehensive.

 • Flyer delivery for friends of my parents (circa 1995–1999)